 What Is Sunburn

-Sunburn is simply a burn or reddening and swelling in your skin resulting from excessive exposure to the sun’s rays and damage to blood vessels.
-Sunburn may also occur from exposure to other UV light sources such as tanning salons.
+Sunburn is a burn or reddening and swelling in your skin resulting from excessive exposure to the sun’s rays and damage to blood vessels.
+Sunburn may also occur from exposure to other UV light sources such as tanning devices.

 At a cellular level, sunburn is associated with microscopic changes in the skin that can play an essential part in the body’s immune defense system.